-Committee: Quality Committee Agenda Item: Paper D Date of meeting: 20 November 2024 Attendees: Dr Richard Falk (Chair), Dawn Leese, Dave Vallance, Steve Forsyth, Dr Graham, Dr Diarmid Sinclair, Richard Chillery, Richard Banks, Maureen and David Vickers.
+Committee: Quality Committee Agenda Item: Paper D Date of meeting: 20 November 2024 Attendees: Dr Richard Falk (Chair), Dawn Leese, Dave Vallance, Steve Forsyth, Dr Graham, Dr Diarmid Sinclair, Richard Chillery, Richard Banks, Maureen Y and David Vickers.
 In attendance: Toby Lewis, Jyoti Mehan and Sam Butcher.
 Banks, Maureen Young Apologies: Dr Janusz Jankowski Matters of concern or key risks to escalate to the Board: Nil Key points of discussion relevant to the Board: in relation to Rotherham Care Group In reports given previous issues around and comments from peer reviews it was warranted.
 The COO undertook to conenhanced escalation processes.
-The congoing in respect of PSIRF and looked course.
-Quality Safety Impact Assessment (work ongoing to review the Trusts apprassessment of the cumulative impact of Mortality Report including Regulation the continued backlog of Structured Juccapacity in the team and the subsequent learning from deaths policy.
-Update represented that the Trust is working to compliance with required standards increceived that the Trust is working to cleavith a focus on the quality of complaint Agency Staffing - Discussion held and Trusts approach to agency.
-Further contents and plans to mitigate any risks bed-based care and noted the work Premises and associated delivery plans. n Patient Services afe staffing, FTS as felt further investigation an organisate committee noted the domain of changes across on 28 Update - the domain of changes across on 28 Update - the domain of changes across on 28 Update - the domain of changes across on 28 Update - the domain of changes across on 28 Update - the domain of changes across on the action of changes across on the backlog by the continued chall cluding timeliness ear the backlog by the responses.
-Ound the impact of the delivery of the delivery of the delivery of the ongoing to align. s around incident U, a past CQC report stigation was itional approach to he work that was mal report in due odate received on the cluding considering the s the Trust. he Committee noted s (SJRs) due to apliance with the ions ongoing in enges with ensuring and quality.
+The congoing in respect of PSIRF and looke course.
+Quality Safety Impact Assessment (work ongoing to review the Trusts appraises sment of the cumulative impact of the continued backlog of Structured Jucapacity in the team and the subseque learning from deaths policy.
+Update recresponse to Regulation 28s issued to the Complaints - The committee noted the compliance with required standards increceived that the Trust is working to cleavith a focus on the quality of complaint Agency Staffing - Discussion held are Trusts approach to agency.
+Further conrealisation and the tracking of unintend Strategic Delivery Risks Report (SE controls and plans to mitigate any risks bed-based care and noted the work Promises and assessited delivery plans.
+Patient Services afe staffing, FTSI is felt further investigated an organisation ommittee noted the forward to a for QSIA) - verbal uppoach to QSIA, incomplete across on 28 Update - the dgement Reviews and impact on complete donation to the action of the Trust.
+The continued chall cluding timeliness are the backlog by the responses.
+The committee of the delivery of ongoing to aligonalists. s around incident U, a past CQC report stigation was itional approach to he work that was mal report in due odate received on the cluding considering the s the Trust. he Committee noted s (SJRs) due to apliance with the ions ongoing in enges with ensuring and quality.
 Update by the end of December of changes to the given to benefits s. ittee reviewed the risk, high-quality therapeutic Positive highlights of note: Promises and associated delivery plans.
 Inpatient Safe Staffing, August and September 2024 - The committee noted the plans in place, enhanced reporting and oversight to effectively manage safe ward-based staffing levels.
 Quality Peer Reviews - The committee supported the continuation of the peer review process.
-Matters for information: Decisions made: Actions agreed: Mental Capacity Act - Assessment of audit currently ongoing, agreed that the committee in due course. • •
+Matters for information: Decisions made: Actions agreed: Mental Capacity Act - Assessment of audit currently ongoing, agreed that the committee in due course.